PerkTutor/perktutor.github.io/Outreach.md

 ---
 #PerkTutor Outreach Events

+##2015

+*   Southeastern Ontarion Academic Medical Association (SEAMO) Innovation Showcase (May 27, 2015)

+*   Science Rendezvous Kingston 2015, organized by the Community Outreach Centre at Queen's University, Faculty of Education (May 9, 2015)

+*   Queen's University Discovery Day in Health Sciences hosted by the Canadian Medical Hall of Fame (May 5, 2015)

+*   Leahurst College Program Tour (Apr 10, 2015)

 ##2014

 *   Shad Valley International Program Tour (July 21, 2014)

+*   Science Rendezvous Kingston 2014, organized by the Community Outreach Centre at Queen's University, Faculty of Education (May 3, 2014)

 *   Queen's University Discovery Day hosted by the Canadian Medical Hall of Fame (May 2, 2014)

+*   Queen's University March Break Open House (March 15, 2014)

 ##2013